Hilda, Missouri

-Hilda is an unincorporated community in Taney County, Missouri, United States.
-It is located on U.S. Route 160 two miles east of the Kissee Mills recreation area on the Beaver Creek arm of Bull Shoals Lake and approximately fifteen miles east of Branson.
-The Hilda Lookout Tower in approximately one mile south on Lime Kiln Mountain.
+Hilda is an unincorporated community within the Mark Twain National Forest District in Taney County, Missouri, United States.
+It is located on U.S. Route 160 three miles east of the Kissee Mills recreation area on the Beaver Creek arm of Bull Shoals Lake and approximately twenty miles east of Branson.

+The federally-designated, 13,000 acre Hercules Glades Wilderness Area lies one mile east of Hilda.
+The site of the former Hilda Lookout Tower is approximately one mile south on Lime Kiln Mountain.
 Hilda is part of the Branson Micropolitan Statistical Area.

 A post office called Hilda was established in 1896, and remained in operation until 1975.
 An early postmaster gave the community the first name of his wife, Hilda Mosely.